 Creating these videos take team effort.
 I am deeply grateful to my speakers for all the time they committed to this project.
 All of them are doing in on a voluntary basis.
-In addition, I would like to thank my colleagues for reviewing the videos before release: my former classmates at UT’s LLM program, Sandrine Ampleman-Tremblay and Amanda Sierra, my colleague at Self-Rep Navigators Mick Hassell, and Abiramy Uthirakumaran, my former Pre-Law Mentoring student, who is now at Osgoode Hall Law School.
+In addition, I would like to thank my colleagues for reviewing the videos before release: my former classmates at UT’s LLM program, Sandrine Ampleman-Tremblay and Amanda Sierra, my colleagues at Self-Rep Navigators Mick Hassell, Monick Grenier and Jonathan Ng, and Abiramy Uthirakumaran, my former Pre-Law Mentoring student, who is now at Osgoode Hall Law School.
 Their feedback has hugely improved the quality of our content.

 I hope you enjoy these videos.
 Please support this project by “liking” and subscribing!
 It’ll mean a LOT to us!